mo-sharif/mo-sharif/README.md

 ## GM ☀️

-Engineering manager, coder and founder at Codelit 🤖💻🔍
+Engineering manager, coder and founder at <a href="https://codelit.io">Codelit</a> 🤖💻🔍

 Checkout my tech and coding courses at <a href="https://codelit.io">Codelit</a> 🚀